 Travel Apps, Records And Plans

 Intrusive or helpful?
 It’s all a matter of perspective.
-If you have a Gmail and Google account, you already have this feature working for you wether you know it or not (we didn’t).
-It seems that any travel confirmation that comes to you through your Gmail is categorized and recorded by the algorithms of Google.
-Also if you use Google Calendar the information recorded there can also be categorized and recorded by the algorithms (provided they recognize the entry as travel?).
+If you have a Gmail and a Google account, you already have this feature working for you if you know it or not (we didn’t).
+It seems that any travel confirmation that comes to you through your Gmail is categorized and recorded by the algorithms of Google and added to Google travel.
+Also if you use Google Calendar the information is also added to your calendar (provided they recognize the entry as travel?).

 We knew something was going on about a year or two ago when hotel reservations started getting added to our Google travel calendar automatically.
 Irritating at first – someone or something is reading our emails!
-We are basically private people and have avoided leaving trails of information concerning us whenever possible.
-Our generation (rightfully so) resisted giving out our SS number even though governments kept making it more and more mandatory (SS was never intended to be an identification number).
+We are basically private people and have avoided leaving trails of information about us whenever possible.
+It’s a generational thing and our generation (rightfully so) resisted giving out our SS number even though governments kept making it more and more mandatory (SS was never intended to be a national identification number).

 Last week a friend asked if we knew about Google Travel?
-I logged into my Google account and typed google.com/travel into the address bar and was amazed (shocked?)
-Going back over about three years where surprisingly accurate partial itineraries of most of our trips.
+I had no idea so I logged into my Google account and typed google.com/travel into the address bar.
+I was amazed (shocked?).
+Going back over three years were surprisingly accurate partial itineraries of most of our trips.

 - Weekend in Singapore

 - London & Athens